-- Ensure all specifications of sponsor/funding agency are adhered to and applied to grant package
+- Ensure all specifications of sponsor/funding agency are adhered to and applied to grant package.

-- Attach and complete all required University administrative forms
+- Attach and complete all required University administrative forms.

-- Obtain/facilitate all administrative institutional approvals as required
+- Obtain/facilitate all administrative institutional approvals as required.

 - Notify PI, co-PI, and department chair when grant application has been finalized and approved for submission.
-If there are no changes on the faculty side, OSRP and/or the Authorized Official Representative (AOR) will submit the grant application per specifications of sponsor or funding agency.
+If there are no changes on the faculty side, OSRP and/or the Authorized Official Representative (AOR) will submit the grant application per the specifications of the sponsor or funding agency.

 - Keep on file copies of all applications and relevant associated materials.
 The PI is required to maintain his/her own files relevant to grant applications as well.

 - Periodic contact with all institutional parties involved (PIs, co-PIs, department chairs, deans, and OSRP) is appropriate during this time so that everyone is kept apprised of the grant review progress by the sponsor or funding agency.

 - Should the application/proposal be declined during this time, a next-steps meeting or conversation should be conducted with OSRP in order to determine a strategy for improving the success of future grant applications relative to this or other projects.